alexbrjo/Elite8/README.md

 [![Build Status](https://travis-ci.org/alexbrjo/MolassOS.svg?branch=master)](https://travis-ci.org/alexbrjo/MolassOS) [![Code Climate](https://codeclimate.com/github/alexbrjo/MolassOS/badges/gpa.svg)](https://codeclimate.com/github/alexbrjo/MolassOS) [![Test Coverage](https://codeclimate.com/github/alexbrjo/MolassOS/badges/coverage.svg)](https://codeclimate.com/github/alexbrjo/MolassOS/coverage) ![size](https://img.shields.io/badge/size-1.3k-blue.svg)
 ===============================
 MolassOS is an operating system simulator that can run in your web browser.
-It is modeled after the i8080 microprocessor and the Datapoint 2200 programmable terminal .
+It is modeled after the i8080 microprocessor and the Datapoint 2200 programmable terminal.

 All the operation codes and assembly instructions are exactly what the Intel 8008 uses, but I/O and memory is done differently.
 The Assembler uses the